+What is it?: A monogram logo contains one to four letters, most commonly a company’s initials or first letter.
 If your company’s name isn’t short, you’ll want to explore a monogram (or lettermark) logo or logo variation.

-A monogram logo contains one to four letters, most commonly a company’s initials or first letter.
 It’s used instead of a traditional symbol, turning a company’s identity into an eye-catching visual.

 Of course, the initials become the key part of the logo.
 In your design, they need to be legible but also memorable.
 If you’re a new kid on the block, consider putting the full company name under the logo to build recognition.

 What is it?: A wordmark or lettermark with a symbol (often called a logomark) is what makes up a combination logo.
 It’s the most common type of logo design, in part due to its flexibility.

 You can use the symbol on its own (e.g. in social media profile photos or favicons), or just the wordmark or lettermark when you need it.
-With a combination mark, a symbol can appear beside, on top, below or inside the text.
+With combination mark logos, a symbol can appear beside, on top, below, or inside the text.
 It can even sometimes represent a letter in the company name.

 The symbol is an identifying element of your brand, and it can be abstract or literal.
 Think of the iconic Nike swoosh—a smoothed checkmark that doesn’t have any connection to the name.
 Compare that to Apple’s logo — a symbol that directly references the company’s name.